Computational Technologies for Fashion Recommendation: A Survey: Complementary Fashion Recommendation

 The key to achieving high-quality complementary recommendation is the effective modeling of compatibility between items.
-In order to make a clear introduction, we categorize existing methods for compatibility modeling into three main groups\footnote{We focus on pairwise compatibility modeling in this section and leave the outfit-level compatibility to the next section.}: 1) topic model-based methods; 2) metric learning methods; and 3) graph-based methods.
+In order to make a clear introduction, we categorize existing methods for compatibility modeling into three main groups: 1) topic model-based methods; 2) metric learning methods; and 3) graph-based methods\footnote{We focus on pairwise compatibility modeling in this section and leave the outfit-level compatibility to the next section.}.
 It needs to mention that such a method categorization covers the majority of existing methods in this sub-area but still leaves a few that do not belong to any one of the three, which we will also introduce as other methods at the end of this sub-section.
 Moreover, many methods are developed based on more than one basic technology or idea, our categorization is based on the main paradigm that each method follows.